 Zendaya waxwork revealed at Madame Tussauds following Euphoria success

-Fans will be able to get up close and personal with the actress from 11 February, just as its been announced she and other half Tom Holland will be moving into their first shared home on nearby, in Kingston-Upon-Thames.
+Fans will be able to get up close and personal with the actress from 11 February, just as its been announced she and other half Tom Holland will be moving into their first shared home nearby, in Kingston-Upon-Thames, south west London.

 Up next